HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/administrationui.md

       - **Text Mode** - shows the text view of the details of the selected schema in JSON format
       - **Styled Object** - shows the collapsible view of the details of the selected schema in JSON format

 !!!note
       The database schema JSON details are editable in the **Styled Object** view mode.
 For more information, see [Edit database schema JSON](../../howto/database/editsourcejson.md).

+      To export the Source in a filename .json, see [Export Source as JSON file](../../howto/database/exportsourcejson.md).

 ## Database Management - Activation